 As described above under "-Market Risk-Interest Rate Sensitivity", the Corporation is exposed to fluctuations in the LIBOR rate as certain of its indebtedness has variable interest rates, which could lead to increased interest charges.
 During the year ended December 31, 2015, a subsidiary of the Corporation entered into cross currency interest rate swap agreements (collectively, the "Swap Agreements"), designated and qualifying as cash flow hedges, to manage the interest rate exposure on the USD First Lien Term Loan.
 Under the Swap Agreements, the subsidiary agreed to exchange a notional principal amount of approximately \$2.07 billion of the USD First Lien Term Loan into Euro denominated fixed rate debt in order to fix future interest and principal payments in terms of the Euro, which is the subsidiary's functional currency.
 In doing so, the Corporation currently expects to mitigate the impact of changes in interest rates and the impact of foreign currency gains and losses resulting from changes in the U.S. dollar to Euro exchange rate, thereby potentially reducing the uncertainty of future cash flows.
-As at September 30, 2017, the fair value of the Swap Agreements represented a liability of \$95.63 million.
-As a result of the Swap Agreements, the Corporation had interest savings of \$12.06 million during the year.
-During the nine months ended September 30, 2017, the Corporation unwound and settled a notional principal amount of \$616.54 million of the Swap Agreements for a gain of \$13.90 million.
-As a result of this unwinding and settlement, approximately \$1.16 billion of the USD First Lien Term Loan is covered under the Swap Agreements.
-The remaining \$688.67 million USD First Lien Term Loan is exposed to fluctuations in interest rates.
+As at December 31, 2017, the fair value of the Swap Agreements represented a liability of \$111.76 million.
+As a result of the Swap Agreements, the Corporation had interest savings of \$16.58 million during the year.
+During the year ended December 31, 2017, the Corporation unwound and settled a notional principal amount of \$616.54 million of the USD First Lien Term Loan is covered under the Swap Agreements.
+The remaining \$690.29 million USD First Lien Term Loan is exposed to fluctuations in interest rates.

-See also "Risk Factors and Uncertainties" below and in the 2016 Annual Information Form, particularly under the heading "Risk Factors and Uncertainties-Risks Related to the Corporation's Substantial Indebtedness".
+See also "Risk Factors and Uncertainties" below and in the 2017 Annual Information Form, particularly under the heading "Risk Factors and Uncertainties-Risks Related to the Corporation's Substantial Indebtedness".